Donders-Institute/bidscoin/docs/workflow.rst

     output data types is made and the run-item is added to the study bidsmap.
 You can check and edit these generated bids-mappings to your needs with the (automatically launched) bidseditor.
-    Re-run the bidsmapper whenever something was changed in your data acquisition protocol and edit the new data type to your needs (your existing bidsmap will be re-used).
+    Re-run the bidsmapper whenever something was changed in your data acquisition protocol and edit the new data type to your needs (your existing bidsmap will be reused).

     The bidsmapper uses plugins, as stored in the bidsmap['Options'], to do the actual work